Samsung July 2021 security update is rolling out now to these Galaxy devices

 Galaxy A Series

 The first device in Samsung’s extremely popular Galaxy A series to get the July update was the Galaxy A52.
-The device was updated first in Bolivia and Panama ahead of a wider international rollout.
+The device was updated first in Bolivia and Panama ahead of a wider international rollout which took place around July 13.
 This is not the 5G variant, though.
 Shortly later, the Galaxy A31 saw its July update in Brazil.
-Galaxy A10s was updated in Malaysia and Vietnam on July 8.
+Galaxy A10s was updated in Malaysia and Vietnam on July 8 while A02s was updated first in Brazil around July 13.

 - Galaxy A31 — A315GDXU1CUG1 (Released first in Brazil)

-Note: This article was originally published on July 2 last updated on July 13.